mvolkmann/MyUnixEnv/notes/strapi-notes.md

 Browse localhost:1337 and click the "Open the administration" button or browse localhost:1337/admin.

+To store uploaded files in an Amazon S3 bucket instead of the local file system:
-To install the AWS S3 provider, enter
+- install the AWS S3 provider by entering
   `npm install strapi-provider-upload-aws-s3`